AmitShtober/UChat/README.md

 # Welcome to UChat Project
 UChat project is an open source web chat based on JS.
-The chat is mobile friendly (tested mainly on android platform).
+The chat is mobile friendly (tested mainly on android platform and chrome).

 ![](http://gifyu.com/images/ultrachat.gif)

+#Features:
+1. Sending message in every room
+2. Creating rooms and move between them (rooms are the only data which presistent and stored in MySQL)
+3. Real live notification when user left or entered the room
+4. Recovery mechanism (If the server falls)

+#Under the hood
 **The chat has two main components:**

 1. The Server - based on NodeJS (using Express and SocketIO) and MySQL Database.